Enekwestanley/chukwuebukaVictor/README.md

 ## Hi there I'm Victor!👋
 I'm a Full-Stack Software developer interested in new technologies and looking for new challenges.
 ## About Me 📄
-I love resolving problems, coding challenges, and all related to the IT field.
-I'm currently learning new languages and technologies like Ruby, Rails, React, Redux.
+I love improving myself on all IT related field.
+I'm currently learning new languages and technologies like React and Nodejs.
 I'm always open to new opportunities.
 ### My Skills 📖
 <div>
   <img src = "https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white">